KnowThePepper

 For smoking applications, the thin walls and low moisture make Senise a candidate worth exploring - see how different peppers perform when smoked for technique guidance.
 The dried pepper also rehydrates beautifully in warm broth for pasta sauces.

-Where to Buy Peperone di Senise & How to Store
+How to Buy and Keep Peperone di Senise Fresh

 Fresh Senise peppers are a late-summer crop, typically available July through September in specialty Italian markets and online importers.
 Outside Italy, dried whole peppers and ground powder are the more practical find year-round.